Guide to the Carte Vitale Health Insurance Card in France

 Tips for British Expats

-Post-Brexit, British expats need to ensure they have the correct residency status (e.g., a Withdrawal Agreement Residency Permit) to apply for the Carte Vitale.
+Following Brexit, British expats must verify their residency status (e.g., a Withdrawal Agreement Residency Permit) to apply for the Carte Vitale.
 The process is similar to that for other non-EU nationals.

 For Extra Peace of Mind

 The Carte Vitale is an essential part of life in France, and with the introduction of the e-Carte Vitale app, managing your healthcare should become easier.
-Whether you’re an EU national or a non-EU expat, understanding the system and ensuring the correct documentation will make the moving process much smoother.
-For extra peace of mind, carefully consider your insurance needs in France, and stay tuned for more tips and guides.
+For extra peace of mind, carefully consider your insurance needs, and stay tuned for more helpful tips.